michal-h21/make4ht/README.md

  - fixligatures - decompose ligatures to base characters
  - hruletohr - \hrule commands are translated to series of underscore characters by `tex4ht`, this filter translate these underscores to `<hr>` elements
+ - entites - convert prohibited named entities to numeric entities (crrently, only `&nbsp;`, asi it causes validation errors, and `tex4ht` is producing it sometimes

 Function `filter` accepts also function arguments, in this case this function takes file contents as parameter and modified contents are returned.